MEET THE TEAM

 Abby graduated from Washington State University in 2005 with a B.A. in Speech and Hearing Sciences and in 2007 with an M.A. in Speech and Hearing Sciences.
 After beginning her career serving the geriatric population as an SLP in skilled nursing, she found her calling as an SLP in pediatrics.
-Abby has spent the past eleven years working in the schools and pediatric private practice, serving preschool, elementary, and middle school students with speech and language disorders.
+Abby has spent the past thirteen years working in the schools and pediatric private practice, serving preschool, elementary, and middle school students with speech and language disorders.

 Abby maintains her American Speech, Language & Hearing Association (ASHA) Certificate of Clinical Competence.
 She is a licensed practitioner in the state of Washington and holds a current Educational Staff Associate certification from the Washington State Office of the Superintendent of Public Instruction.
 She is PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) level 1 trained and a certified instructor for the Hanen “It Takes Two to Talk” program.
 Abby has training in the Social Thinking curriculum by Michelle Garcia Winner, and Talk Tools Therapy for speech and feeding.
 She has a special interest and training in using Mindfulness-based interventions to supplement therapy.

 For the past nine years, Abby has called Kenmore home.
-She spends her free time with her husband and three daughters cooking up a storm, reading, cycling, camping, and cheering on their favorite northwest sports teams.
+She spends her free time with her husband and three daughters cooking up a storm, reading, kayaking, camping, and cheering on their favorite northwest sports teams.